-This degree will take your understanding of the concepts, theories and applications of mathematics to graduate level, and give you the opportunity to study some statistics, theoretical physics or mathematics education.
+Take your understanding of concepts, theories and applications in pure and applied mathematics to graduate level.
+You can also include optional statistics, theoretical physics or mathematics education.
 You'll cover a wide range of topics and develop an understanding of mathematical problems and approaches.
-You'll get plenty of practice with essential methods and tools, and increase your familiarity with mathematical software.
-You'll gain an appreciation of the role and construction of rigorous proof, and build experience of communicating mathematical arguments and conclusions.Learn more ❯BSc (Honours) Mathematics
+Practise with essential methods and tools, and increase your familiarity with mathematical software.
+Gain an appreciation of the role and construction of rigorous proof.
+And build your experience of communicating mathematical arguments and conclusions.Learn more ❯BSc (Honours) Mathematics

-This degree will provide you with extensive knowledge of probability and statistics, combined with either pure mathematics or applied mathematics.
-It will equip you with problem-solving and decision-making tools; give you experience using relevant software packages; and provide practice in conducting and communicating statistical investigations.
-You'll develop your understanding of time series analysis, multivariate data analysis, regression analysis, and hypothesis testing; and explore classical and Bayesian approaches to statistics.Learn more ❯BSc (Honours) Mathematics and Statistics
+Gain extensive knowledge of probability and statistics.
+Combine this with pure mathematics or applied mathematics.
+This degree will equip you with problem-solving and decision-making tools.
+You'll experience using statistical software and practise conducting and communicating statistical investigations.
+You'll develop your understanding of time series analysis, multivariate data analysis, regression analysis, and hypothesis testing.
+You'll also explore classical and Bayesian statistics.Learn more ❯BSc (Honours) Mathematics and Statistics

-In this degree, you'll develop knowledge and understanding of key concepts in theoretical physics and the underpinning mathematical ideas and methods.
-It will teach you how to use essential techniques and relevant software, and acquire skills in communicating arguments and conclusions clearly and concisely.
-You'll explore the concepts of modern physics, including Newtonian mechanics, special relativity, electromagnetism and quantum mechanics.
-And have the opportunity to get plenty of practice with the tools of applied mathematics, including mathematical methods, mathematical modelling and numerical analysis.Learn more ❯BSc (Honours) Mathematics and Physics
+Develop your knowledge and understanding of theoretical physics and the underpinning mathematics.
+This degree will teach you how to use essential techniques and relevant software.
+Explore fundamental physics concepts, including Newtonian mechanics, special relativity, electromagnetism and quantum mechanics.
+Practise using applied mathematics tools, including mathematical methods, modelling and numerical methods.
+You'll also learn skills in communicating clear and concise arguments and conclusions.Learn more ❯BSc (Honours) Mathematics and Physics

 Copyright free: 12019